AuLib/AuLib/README.md

 Documentation
 -----------------------
-Documentation is currently only present as comments in the header files, but these can be used to build doxygen-type doc files.
+Documentation is auto-generated from the headers using doxygen as html, latex sources and man pages.

 Author
 -----------------------